pmazzey31/library/README.md

 # library
 This is a simple library project that allows users to keep track of their books.
 It is made using HTML, CSS, and JavaScript.
+The user can add new books to their library by entering the book's title, author, number of pages, and whether or not it has been read.
+The user can also delete books from their library if they no longer want to track them.
+Each book is represented as an item in the library and displays the relevant information about the book, including the title, author, number of pages, and read status.
+This is a great tool for anyone looking to keep track of their reading and organize their books.